^

 Prognosis for intestinal tuberculosis

 The course of intestinal tuberculosis in the absence of appropriate treatment is usually progressive.
-The prognosis is largely determined by the severity of tuberculosis lesions of the intestine, as well as lungs and other organs.
-Possible complications - narrowing of the lumen of the intestine, intestinal obstruction, peritonitis, perforation of tuberculous ulcers, intestinal bleeding, insufficiency of suction syndrome, amyloidosis - worsen the prognosis.
+The prognosis is largely determined by the severity of tuberculous lesions of the intestine, as well as the lungs and other organs.
+Possible complications - narrowing of the intestinal lumen, intestinal obstruction, peritonitis, perforation of tuberculous ulcers, intestinal bleeding, malabsorption syndrome, amyloidosis - worsen the prognosis.

 You are reporting a typo in the following text: